 NOTE: Do not make substantive changes to this document without consulting Benjamin Smedberg <email@example.com> or one of the build-config peers.

-On all other platforms, you should use GNU make to build Mozilla - no other "make" program is acceptable.
-On Mac OS X, and GNU/Linux use "make" to run GNU make; on most non-GNU unixes, use "gmake".
+You must use GNU make to check out and build Mozilla.
+No other "make" program is acceptable.
+On windows and mac, use "make" to run GNU make; on most unixes, use "gmake".

 Running Your New Build